 - And the Big Bad has more!
 There's even an unpowered glider housed inside a rocket that carries a Humongous Mecha called the "Omnidroid".
 But other than its incredible mass for an aircraft, there isn't much to speak of it since it demonstrates nothing else.

-- Sky Captain And The World Of Tomorrow (2004).
-The Royal Navy's amphibious squadron can transform in mid-dive into submersibles armed with cluster-torpedoes.
+- The Royal Navy's amphibious squadron can transform in mid-dive into submersibles armed with cluster-torpedoes.
 They also have an Ejection Seat with built-in Jet Pack, leading to a Crowning Moment Of Awesome for Angelina Jolie.

-- Sky Captain's modified Curtiss P-40 would also qualify, as it carries the usual six machine-gun loadout as well as grapnel cables and magnetic bombs.
+- Sky Captain's modified Curtiss P-40, as it carries the usual six machine-gun loadout as well as grapnel cables and magnetic bombs.
 Also, it can fly under water and perform aerobatic feats that the real P-40 would be hard pressed to do.

 - The F/A-37 Talons from Stealth, as well as the modified model used by EDI, or Extreme Deep Invader.
 Just how agile they are/can be is vividly highlighted by the CMOA where EDI turns on a dime to track and shred a Sukhoi bird flying past.

 - COBRA from G.I.
 Joe: The Rise of Cobra has a cool gunship that is not only agile, but Immune to Bullets up to .50 cal and has the Dakka to shoot missiles out of the air.
 They also have the Night Raven (no relation to the Ace Combat bird), which looks rather like Firefox, does Mach 6 and has voice-operated weapons.